tristandijkstra/CuracaoMapDataScience/README.md

 This project was created to practice map based data science and dashboard style visualisation using dash plotly.
 I focussed on learning osm, dash, plotly express, geopandas, and relevant gis libraries.

 Curacao data is more difficult to process because due to a lack of easily accesible and usable open data.
-Data has been retrieved from the sources below.
+Data has been retrieved from the sources below:

 * OpenStreetMap - Map data
-* Konseho Supremo Elektoral - Curacaoan Election board, kse.cw
+* Konseho Supremo Elektoral (Curacaoan Election board) - Election data for past years, kse.cw
+* Amigoe newspaper - Election data for the previous year

 ### Demo